The following information draws on 30+years working with manufacturers on how they can encourage distributors to submit channel POS data

 If you’re serious about the mutual benefit of POS data, you should be willing to have an agreement that will subject you to punitive damages if the information is used against the distributor.
 In many situations, confidence is the main prerequisite standing between comprehensive distributor POS information and the lack of complete, timely and accurate data in the manufacturers’ possession.

-If you cannot guarantee, in strict assurance, that the information you obtain is only to be used for the benefit of that specific distributor, how can you create a level of confidence?
+However, if you cannot guarantee, in strict assurance, that the information you obtain is only to be used for the benefit of that specific distributor, how can you create a level of confidence?
 A legally binding “written” agreement [that safeguards distributors by honoring the sensitivity of the data they provide] is not only essential but also logical.

 2. Be flexible in how you collect channel POS data